amcm329/uda_final_project_castillo/README.md

 ### 3. Set Authentication

-Export Copernicus credentials as environment variables referenced by the configuration file.
+Insert Copernicus credentials as variables referenced by the configuration file.

-- export CLIENT_ID=your_client_id
+- CLIENT_ID=your_client_id
-- export CLIENT_SECRET=your_client_secret
+- CLIENT_SECRET=your_client_secret

 These credentials are shared with the evaluator in a private message.